simo-bat/Crack_detection/README.md

 ![LearningRate](README_images/LearningRate.png?raw=true)

 Learning rate is the first hyperparameter that has been optimized.
 In general, constant values do not perform very well, as shown in the figure above (dotted lines).
 The loss of the validation data fluctuates significantly with the default value of 1e-3 and for larger learning rates (e.g. 1e-2).
-Smaller learning rate (e.g. 1e-4) works better, the loss function on train data decreases to below 0.1 and the loss function is around 0.4 for few epochs, then it increases a little bit (overfit).
+A smaller learning rate (e.g. 1e-4) works better but tends to overfit: the loss on train data decreases below 0.1 and the loss on validation data is around 0.4 for few epochs, then it increases a little bit.

 Better results can be achieved gradually decreasing the learning rate during the training.
-In this case, an exponential decay has been used: *learning_rate=lr0 * decay_rate ^ (step/decay)*, with decay_rate=0.92.
-Similar results were obtained using lr0 = 1e-2 and 1e-3, decay = 35, with loss function on validation data stable around 0.24.
-A more aggressive decay (decay=100) leads to more overfitting, i.e. smaller loss on training data and bigger loss on validation data.
+In this case, an exponential decay has been used: *learning_rate=lr0 * decay_rate ^ (step/decay)*, with decay_rate = 0.92.
+Similar results were obtained using lr0 = 1e-2 and 1e-3, decay = 35, with loss on validation data stable around 0.24.
+A more aggressive decay (decay=100) leads to more overfitting, smaller loss on training data and bigger loss on validation data.

 ##### Padding